hashicorp/terraform-enterprise-helm/docs/quickstart.md

 ### Local Connectivity Step 1: Create a Host File Entry

 Determine the ip address of the load balancer.
-If you're using a local Kubernetes implementation like MinIO this might require that you explicitly expose or proxy the LoadBalancer service first in order to get an accessible ip address.
+This might require that you explicitly expose or proxy the LoadBalancer service first in order to get an accessible ip address if you're using a local Kubernetes implementation like MinIO.

 ```shell
 kubectl get service terraform-enterprise -n terraform-enterprise